OsmSharp/tiled-db/README.md

 tiled-osm-db
 ============

+**we need to update this readme, goal should now be to do this for BE only to start with**

 Build a tile-osm-db where instances depend on eachother.
 The idea is to share as much data as possible between instances by splitting the world into tiles.

 There are two types of _concepts_ that represent states of the OSM data: